Visit these amazing Netflix Bridgerton filming locations

 Cardiff too hosted many a film shoot over the years.
 Most recently, the city was used as a location for the Netflix series Sex Education and the BBC production of His Dark Materials.
 The Welsh capital has also been a popular location in Doctor Who and Sherlock.
 Among the films shot in Cardiff are Human Traffic, War of the Worlds and 28 Days Later.

 Worried that plans may change?
 No need!
 Until 31st December, you can change your advance purchase tickets fee free with GWR, so you can book, and travel, with confidence.
-Find out more here.
+Find out more on advance ticket purchases here.
 GWR will be operating a revised timetable from Monday 26th July 2021, please check before you travel.